Posted BySteve Penhollow

 Challenges to the authority of the owner or pet sitter will continue during this span.
 Repeat the puppy owner's mantra, which is "No!" (please notice the exclamation point).
 Spaying or neutering curbs a "teenage" dog's tendency to want to spend lots of quality time with canines of the opposite sex.
 Actually, what spaying or neutering really does is change a dog's definition of what spending quality time with canines of the opposite sex really means.
 Adolescent dogs of all breeds need lots of exercise, not just naturally large breeds.

 Raising a mannerly, well adjusted dog is all about staying attuned to his signals and sensitivities and not being afraid to take control and assert authority.

 The challenges of caring for your dog don't end after 48 weeks.
 Thankfully, Care.com offers a valuable Pet Guide as well as a comprehensive collection of Pet Care Articles and Resources, so you are always prepared to provide the best care possible for that special member of your family.

-Steve Penhollow writes about pets and family issues for Care.com.
+Written by Steve Penhollow.
+Steve writes about pets and family issues for Care.com.
 He also writes about arts and entertainment for other publications.

 Updated on 19 January 2017 by Susan Paretts.
 Susan is a freelance writer and graduate of the University of Southern California.
 She has published articles related to pets, beauty, health, green living, interior design and gardening for a variety of publications, including Care.com.